'God that’s close to home': Shock sets in following serious London stabbing

 “Oh my goodness!
 No, I didn’t know that.
 I didn’t hear anything,” Lesser said.

 “God, that’s close to home”, sighed Sam Gray, another nearby neighbour.
-“Ya, that’s a little uncomfortable,” he added.
+“Ya, that’s a little uncomfortable."

 Gray was alerted to police activity by a family member Monday.
 They happened to walk by the scene just as the police arrived.